-The municipality considers all other services (other than electricity, water, sanitation and solid waste) to be services whose primary objective is to provide goods and services for community or social benefit, and where positive cash flows are generated, these are with the view to support the primary objective rather than for financial return to equity holders.
-Consequently the municipality adopts the impairment treatment for non-cash generating units in the impairments of its movable PPE and associated intangible assets that relate to services other than electricity, water, sanitation and solid waste.
+The municipality considers all other services to be services whose primary objective is to provide goods and services for community or social benefit, and where positive cash flows are generated, these are with the view to support the primary objective rather than for financial return.
+Consequently, the municipality adopts the impairment treatment for non-cash generating units in the impairments of its movable PPE.

 - The CFO shall indicate a fixed annual date for the review of any impairment that may have occurred on movable assets under the control of the respective Head of Directorates. - The Head of Directorates shall review any impairment on the movable PPE under their control at the annual review date, and from time to time as a result of any events that come to their attention that may have a material negative effect on the performance of these assets.
-The Head of Directorate shall motivate to the CFO proposed changes to the performance of such assets and the necessary impairments that needs to be recognised on such assets. - The Head of Directorate should evaluate all the movable PPE for impairment, taking into consideration any discussions with the operating managers.
+The Head of Directorate shall motivate to the CFO proposed changes to the performance of such assets and the necessary impairments that needs to be recognised on such assets.

-- The Asset Division in the CFO's office should update the fixed asset register with the information received, relating to the impairment, from the financial accounting system where the impairment journals have been processed. - The CFO shall report changes made to the carrying values of these assets in the asset register.
+- The Head of Directorate should evaluate all the movable PPE for impairment, taking into consideration any discussions with the operating managers. - The Asset Division in the CFO's office should update the fixed asset register with the information received, relating to the impairment, from the financial accounting system where the impairment journals have been processed. - The CFO shall report changes made to the carrying values of these assets in the asset register.

-9.8 DISPOSAL AND DE-RECOGNITION
+9.8.
+DISPOSAL AND DE-RECOGNITION